SAP-archive/teched2020-DT261/exercises/ex1/README.md

 		return ResponseEntity.ok(products);
 ```

 3. Make sure there are no compile errors and save the file by hitting `CTRL + S` on your keyboard.
+Review the implementation to see how you can use SAP Cloud SDK to construct a query and execute it on SAP S/4HANA Cloud.

 ## Configure the SAP S/4HANA Cloud destination in your IDE